 Anyone who has used needles to take drugs, steroids, or anything NOT prescribed by a doctor, even once, is not eligible to donate.

-Antibiotics for skin condition: Donors are accepted.
+Antibiotics for skin condition: Donors are eligible to donate.

 Click here for a listing of medications that prevent you from donating.